Kuldeep-pal02/lld/book-my-show-in-memory/README.md

 Custom Patterns
-1) Lock Manager - to prevent raceCondition
+1) Lock Manager - to prevent raceCondition - For distributed services we use Distributed Lock Manager